1. What are the requirements for a Masters or a Ph.D.?

 • A professor from the student's area of study

-• A professor from electrical engineering outside student's area of study
+• A professor from ECEN, but outside student's area of study

-• A professor from outside the EE department
+• A professor from outside ECEN, but within Texas A&M

-For M.S. students, file before preregistration of the second semester, summer semester excluded.
-For Ph.D. students, file after passing the qualifying exam in January of June, end of the first year.
+For all M.S. students, file at the beginning of the second semester, summer semester excluded.
+For Ph.D. students, file after passing the qualifying exam in January or June, end of the first year.

-16. I am currently a graduate student in another department at Texas A&M University and would like to transfer to the Department of Electrical Engineering.
-What must I do?
+14. I am currently a graduate student in another department at Texas A&M University and would like to transfer to the Department of Electrical and Computer Engineering.
+What should I do?

 Assistantships - Answers